Orion-Zheng/Orion-Zheng.github.io/_pages/cv.md

   Keywords: Data-Centric methods, Mixture-of-Experts Model

   * Working on OpenMoE project (second author) with [Fuzhao Xue](https://xuefuzhao.github.io), which is the **first open-source, decoder-only MoE language model**.
-We released the code and checkpoint and got ~**750 stars** on [GitHub](https://github.com/XueFuzhao/OpenMoE).
+We released the code and checkpoint and got **1k+ stars** on [GitHub](https://github.com/XueFuzhao/OpenMoE).
   * Investigated publicly available pre-training corpus (English, Chinese, multilingual, code, etc), preprocessing methods and tokenization techniques.
 Do experiments comparing tokenizers.
 Prepare the pre-training, SFT and evaluation datasets in TFDS format.
-  * Worked on the Pytorch implementation of OpenMoE with ColossalAI team.
-Now conducting literature review of Mixture of Experts models and writing the paper.
+  *	Worked on the Pytorch implementation of OpenMoE with the ColossalAI team.
+Performing model evaluations and contributed to the paper writing.

 Work Experience